Qyang04/Self-Project/README.md

 Enter your choice:
 ```

-Option '2' is chosen, with input of 'hello:
+- Option '2' is chosen, with input of 'hello':
 ```
 --- Output Configuration ---
 Show Huffman table? (y/n): y